null

 The less time you spend dealing with soggy coolers and loose gear, the more fun the trip actually is.

-6. A Jackery Makes the Rest of the Setup Work Better
+6. A Portable Power Station Makes the Setup Work Better

 If you’re running lights, charging cameras, powering camp gear, or just want backup power without stressing about your starter battery, a portable power station is worth having.

 Our take: A good overland build is not about cramming every trendy accessory onto your 4Runner.
-It’s about choosing gear that makes camp smoother, simpler, and a lot more fun to use.
+It’s about choosing gear that makes camp smoother, simpler, and better to use.

 There are a lot of places to buy overland gear.
 What makes 4R Customs different is that we actually use this stuff.